SteidleR/katacoda-scenarios/python-pyspark/step2.md

 ## Get started with PySpark

 A PySpark application starts by initializing a _SparkSession_ from the _pyspark.sql_ library.
-This _SparkSession_ object is the entry point to all the Spark APIs [3].
+This _SparkSession_ object is the entry point to all the Spark APIs [4]. <br />
+The PySpark SQL library establishes a connection between the distributed dataset and the relational table and provides integration between relational and procedural processing.

 <pre class="file" data-filename="script.py" data-target="replace">
 import pyspark